Check out our most frequently asked questions to learn more about us and how Stray works.

 You don’t have to be an athlete to travel with us – all walks and activities are optional and there is something for everyone.

-Is there wifi on the bus?
+Will there be Wi-Fi on the bus?

-Will we be on the bus everyday?
+Will we be travelling everyday?

 Is Stray a party bus?